Tuning the Size of Metal-Organic Framework Crystals by Decoupling Nucleation and Growth Processes

 About the blogger:

-Tianyu Liu is a Ph.D. in chemistry graduated from University of California, Santa Cruz in United States.
-He is passionate about scientific communication to introduce cutting-edge researches to both the general public and the scientists with diverse research expertise.
-He is a web blogger for the Chem.
+Tianyu Liu obtained his Ph.D. in Physical Chemistry from University of California, Santa Cruz in United States.
+He is passionate about scientific communication to introduce cutting-edge research to both the general public and scientists with diverse research expertise.
+He is a web blog writer for Chem.
 Commun. and Chem.
-Sci. blog websites.
+Sci.
 More information about him can be found at http://liutianyuresearch.weebly.com/.

 Digg This